 Thank you for your patience as we update our website to the Office of Institutional Equity.

 The term Complainant refers to someone who is accusing another person (Respondent) of violating TCU Policy on Discrimination, Harassment, or Related Conduct.
-The Title IX Office will treat all parties with respect and ensure the investigation is executed as thoroughly, fairly and as efficiently as possible.
+The Office of Institutional Equity (OIE) will treat all parties with respect and ensure the investigation is executed as thoroughly, fairly and as efficiently as possible.